-Independent Float: It is the time by which an activity can be rescheduled without affecting the other activities - preceding or succeeding.
-It may be calculated as follows:

-= Earliest Start Time (EST) - Earliest Finish Time (EFT) of the activity or, Independent Float = Free Float -Slack Time of tail event.
+Independent Float: It is the time by which the start of an activity can be rescheduled without affecting the earliest start time of any immediately following activities assuming that the preceding activity has finished at its latest finish time.
+It may be calculated as or, Independent Float = Free Float -Slack Time of tail event.
 The basic difference between slack and float time is that a slack is used with reference to events whereas float is used with reference to activity.